Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 - Protocol and encryption specs — AES-256-GCM, ChaCha20, key exchange methods, PFS support

-- Server infrastructure claims vs. documentation
+- Server infrastructure claims vs. what's actually documented

 - Support quality — response times, live chat availability, documentation depth